Petersen Aluminum Leadership in Energy and Environmental Design (LEED) Guidelines

 This guideline provides a summary of the USGBC’s LEED 2009 green building rating program.
 Building projects can register within LEED 2009 through June of 2015.
 LEED version 4 is also in effect as of November 2013.
 After June of 2015 LEEDv4 will be the only LEED program in effect.
 This section offers an overview of how a LEED registered building project can achieve points (in LEED 2009 and in LEEDv4) by using metal roofing products from Petersen Aluminum Corporation.

 A roofing system is only one component of an integrated building design program.
 LEED takes into account the building envelope and interior design technologies that affect the energy usage, environmental impact, and social quality of the design, construction and operation of a building.

-This guideline describes potential points in the LEED 2009 Green Building Design and Construction credit qualifications for metal roofing products manufactured by Petersen Aluminum Corporation.
+This guideline describes potential points in the LEED 2009 and LEEDv4 Green Building Design and Construction credit qualifications related to metal roofing products manufactured by Petersen Aluminum Corporation.

 What is LEED 2009?

 The US Green Building Council established the Leadership in Energy and Environmental Design (LEED) green building rating program in 1998.
 It uses a consensus-based process to create standards for transforming the building environment and emphasizing sustainable building design.
 LEED 2009 is the newest version of the USGBC green building certification program used by many architects and most Federal agencies, states and local governments.

 LEED 2009 promotes an integrated “whole building” design approach to sustainability and recognizes seven key areas: